jamalahmedmaaz/osj-code/april-2012/article.md

 type space in any way - it is mostly a convenience feature.

 Another way of introducing types, is to introduce a renaming of an existing type.
-The new type is distinct from the type it was renamed from and the two cannot be used interchangeably.
+The newly renamed type is distinct from the type it was renamed from and the two _cannot_ be used interchangeably.

 Let's see a simple example first and then look at a use case where this is especially useful.

     newtype FileName = FileName String

 This defines a new type `FileName` that wraps `String`.
-The `FirstName = String` expression after the `=` creates a constructor function that takes a `String` and returns a `FileName`.
+The `FirstName String` expression after the `=` creates a constructor function that takes a `String` and returns a `FileName`.
 Let's explore the type and the constructor in `ghci`: